BVBeeks Youth Scholarship Program

 - Approximately sometime in April the participants who have completed Phase 1 will be awarded their own complete beehive.
 They will be assigned a mentor who will guide them through the process of becoming a beekeeper, helping them manage their new hive through the first "bee year" (April - March of the following year).

 - At the beginning of the 2nd year, the first set of students will be expected to begin to participate in the parent club activities - including giving a presentation on their hive and what they have learned over the past year.
 They are also expected to act as a mentor to the next year's class of students.
 In approximately April of their 2nd year, the students will be awarded a 2nd beehive setup and "split" their first hive - giving them 2 functioning hives.
-Second year students will also be given to take the Apprentice Master Beekeeper exam (a state-wide certification).
+Second year students will also be given the opportunity to take the Apprentice Master Beekeeper exam (a state-wide certification).

 The scholarship is for youth between the ages of 12 and 17 who are residents of the "Brazos Valley area".
 The primary focus of this scholarship to involve families that are either not involved in beekeeping, or are new to beekeeping.